 Here is the Python code which represents the learning of weights (or weight updation) after each training example.
 Pay attention to the following in order to understand how Stochastic gradient descent works:

-- Fit method runs multiple iterations of the process of learning of weights.
+- The fit method runs multiple iterations of the process of learning weights.
 This is assigned using n_iterations.

 - In each iteration, each of the training examples is used for updating the weights.
 Notice the code for xi, target in zip(X, y)

-- The delta value which needs to be updated to weights is calculated as multiplication of learning rate (set as 0.01), difference between expected value and predicted value and feature values.
-Note that predicted value is calculated based on the comparison of output of activation function with 0.
+- The delta value which needs to be updated to weights is calculated as the multiplication of the learning rate (set as 0.01), the difference between the expected value and predicted value, and feature values.
+Note that the predicted value is calculated based on the comparison of the output of the activation function with 0.
 If the comparison is greater than 0, the prediction is 1 otherwise 0.

 - Weights get updated with the delta value calculated in the previous step.

 - New weights get applied with the next training example.

 - Step 2, 3, 4, and 5 is what is called stochastic gradient descent.